 The structure of the IOSB differs slightly depending on the type of call used.
-See Appendix C for details of the structure of IOSBs returned by \$QIO(W)calls to OpenVMS OSI transport service.
+See Appendix C, "Structure of an IOSB" for details of the structure of IOSBs returned by \$QIO(W)calls to OpenVMS OSI transport service.

 6.3.2.
 Item Lists and NCBs